|An imaginary frontispiece, with the artist in furs.|

 But should critics honor its crystalline walls?
 Somehow I don't think so.
 It would be strange, for instance, to never mention that El Greco was Catholic - and thus, to my mind, it's also equally strange to not wonder whether or not he might have been gay.
 We'd look down at a Jewish performer who concealed his or her religion, and we'd never tolerate a black performer who worked in whiteface.
 Why is the glass closet so different?
 I suppose because many people still live with the burden of internalized homophobia.
 But Edward Gorey has long passed on, and even if you wanted to honor the wishes of a closeted performer by never discussing his or her true identity, surely that wish becomes a bit absurd once they're dead.

-Of course there are also purely commercial considerations in play - which, yes, still operate at non-profits like the Boston Athenæum, which has leaned heavily on Gorey's commercial work (albeit in its original form) for this exhibit.
-That work is now largely perceived as a postmodern variant on Victorian "nonsense" (and accurately enough, I think), and you can feel that the press coverage of the "Enigmas" show (was there a single enigma in it?) was designed, again consciously or unconsciously, to make the exhibit "safe" for children.
+Of course there are also commercial considerations in play - which, yes, still operate at non-profits like the Boston Athenæum, which has leaned heavily on Gorey's commercial work (albeit in its original form) for this exhibit.
+That work is now largely perceived as a postmodern variant on Victorian "nonsense" (and accurately enough, I think), and you sense that the press coverage of the "Enigmas" show (was there a single enigma in it?) was designed to make the exhibit "safe" for children.
 (Indeed, the Globe later featured an article in which a staff member took her kids to it; meanwhile the paper's critic, Sebastian Smee, recommended that we "laugh and laugh" at Gorey's silly, "asexual" images.)

 What perhaps made his name - and fortune - is that Gorey renders the end of childhood with an owlish bemusement that provides a reliable comic distance from the deadly events in question (comedy depends on some sort of distance, and "distance" is essentially what Gorey is all about).
 In The Gashlycrumb Tinies (at right, perhaps his signature work), Neville may be lucky enough to die of ennui, but the rest of the "tinies" meet more, well, ghastly fates, in alphabetical order: Kate is struck with an axe, for instance, while Xerxes is devoured by mice.
 But Gorey's pristine imagery is always frozen just before or after these horrors, and that po-faced gap renders the unseen atrocity absurd (as it has in the violent comedy of so many popular cartoons and movies).

 This is what turns Gorey's illustrations into a form of high camp - that slight step back from the brink also operates as a mode of ironic control.
-And that control never falters - all of Gorey's commercial illustration is relentlessly rigid; even when a figure is caught mid-leap, it seems to simply hang in mid-air, unable to move - which synchs up nicely with the palindromic, illogical nature of his clever limericks, and of "nonsense" in general.
+And that control never falters - all of Gorey's illustrations are relentlessly rigid, as paralyzed as he was; even when a figure is caught mid-leap, it seems to be hanging in mid-air, unable to move - which synchs up nicely with the palindromic, illogical nature of his clever limericks, and of "nonsense" in general.
 That ironic grip is also what allows his art to be re-purposed by heterosexuals into a tonic for the pressures of wholesomeness; like Sebastian Smee, they can "laugh and laugh" at the images of kids headed toward disaster as a form of self-aware, but innocent, venting.